Pupil expectations

 Hairstyling

-We request that patterns should not be shaved into the head as this can distract children and others from their learning.
+Patterns should not be shaved into the head as this can distract children and others from their learning.

 Jewellery